Securon logo

 Finding out that your seat belt does not protect you when you have an accident is too late!

-IT'S COMMON SENSE: Everyone knows regular checks are vital on the safety-related parts of a vehicle like brakes and tyres - SEAT BELTS ARE NO DIFFERENT.
+IT'S COMMON SENSE: Regular checks are vital on the safety-related parts of a vehicle like brakes and tyres - SEAT BELTS ARE NO DIFFERENT.

 Layout diagram LOOK FOR THESE DANGER SIGNS: